Knguyen-dev/cs-notes/docker-notes/intro-to-docker/api/README.md

 For example, in our second build, we changed the code layer, which is the third layer up.
 So 'COPY' and everything would be changed/rebuilt, but we can use the "WORKDIR" layer since it is before the change.
 So here docker only has to re-build 5 layers, which means less work and less build time.
 However, in our first example, we changed the parent image, our foundational layer.
 There are no layers before that we can use for a cache, so docker builds all of the layers again, which is why it took longer.

-- ISSUE: You may be asking, if only the code is changed, why does it rebuild 'dependencies' and others.
-Well the image cached at the 'dependencies' layer depends on the code before the change.
-So we can't use it, even though our app dependencies didn't change.
-So we want to be able to cache layers such as 'dependencies', so that even if our source code layer is the only layer that changes, we don't have to rebuild the dependencies layer.
+- ISSUE: So we want to be able to cache layers such as 'dependencies', so that even if our source code layer is the only layer that changes, we don't have to rebuild the dependencies layer.

 - SOLUTION: Simply move 'dependencies' layer lower/before the code layer in dockerfile.
 By doing this, if source code is the only thing tha changes, we can cache up to 3 layers.

-- ISSUE 2: However, we are doing 'npm install', but the package.json is not there yet. package.json is only copied over in 'COPY' layer.
+- ISSUE 2: However, we are doing 'npm install', but the package.json is not there yet, in the image at least. package.json is only copied over in 'COPY' layer.
 So we need to have package.json there before we do npm install.

 - SOLUTION 2: Copy over the package.json as a layer, before our 'npm install' (dependencies layer).
 Now our npm install layer should work perfectly.
 As a result, if our code layer changes, we may be able to cache up to 4 layers.